 Managing Big Emotions

 Parents and caregivers also have an important role to play in helping children regulate big emotions.
 Be present with your child and validate their feelings.
 Validation is a powerful way to let your child know their feelings are OK and that you can help your child to manage their feelings safely.
-Examples of validating statements are “It’s OK to be disappointed” and “I know it’s tough on you to be away from your friends.”
-Spending even just a few minutes per day engaging in child-directed play (letting your child lead and refraining from questions, commands, and suggestions) is helpful in supporting emotion regulation and parent-child relationships.
+An example of a validating statement is “It’s OK to be disappointed.”
+Spending even just a few minutes per day engaging in child-directed play (letting your child lead and refraining from questions, commands, and suggestions) is helpful in supporting emotional regulation and parent-child relationships.

 Consistency and Routine

 Youth with challenging behaviors benefit from predictable schedules, boundaries and expectations.
-Create a general schedule for school or online camp days – you can include time for meals, homework, breaks and free time.
-Also, establish a consistent wake time and a reasonable bedtime similar to before COVID and maintain this sleep/wake schedule daily.
+Create a general schedule for school or camp days.
+Also, establish a consistent wake time and a reasonable bedtime, and maintain this sleep/wake schedule daily.

 Maintain good nutrition, hydration and physical activity.
-Take opportunities to go outside for physical activity and sunlight when able to do so safely.
 Time outside is important for children’s physical and mental health.
-Schedule phone calls/video chats with peers, family or teachers to help maintain these relationships and social connections.
-Spend time with your child without any demands or agenda while engaging in leisure activities together such as playing a game, reading a book, taking a walk or preparing a meal.
+Schedule outdoor playdates or trips to the park.
+Spend time with your child without any demands or agenda while engaging in outdoor leisure activities.

 Lastly, it is critically important to maintain your family’s typical rules and expectations, which includes consistent limits and consequences.
-Keeping consistency and routines provides a sense of control, predictability, calm and well-being which are especially important during these times.
+Keeping consistency and routines provides a sense of control, predictability, calm and well-being.

 Caregiver Modeling and Self-care

 First, think about how you can be a positive role model for your child.
 Ask yourself if you are behaving in a way that you would want your child to copy.
-Express your emotions with words, such as “I’m frustrated that I forgot to buy milk at the store,” and “It makes me sad that we’re missing out on seeing Grandpa for his birthday this year.”
+Express your emotions with words, such as “I’m frustrated that I forgot to buy milk at the store.”
 Verbalizing our feelings can prevent strong emotions from building up inside and coming out in unhelpful ways.
-Ask your children to use emotion words to express themselves too.
+Ask your children to use emotion words to express themselves, too.
 Remember to take space when you’re feeling overwhelmed.
 Pause and take a break to cool down when you notice strong emotions rising in yourself or your child.

 If your child’s behavior continues to worsen over time, it's important to seek additional support.
 Some children who display severe disruptive behavior or mood concerns need to be evaluated by a mental health professional.
-Some examples of behavior that warrant further evaluation include: aggression, uncontrollable crying spells, irritability that lasts throughout the day, destruction of property, unsafe or risky behavior, and comments about self-harm.
-Providers who can assist include pediatricians, psychologists, psychiatrists and social workers, many of whom are currently available via video visits and may be transitioning back to in person care.
+Some examples of behavior that warrant further evaluation include aggression, uncontrollable crying spells, irritability that lasts throughout the day, destruction of property, unsafe or risky behavior, and comments about self-harm.
+Providers who can assist include pediatricians, psychologists, psychiatrists and social workers.
 If you are concerned about the imminent safety of your child, dial 9-1-1 or go to your nearest crisis center or emergency room.